Research

 Abstract

 Dams are a key and costly investment in agricultural productivity.
 Despite controversies over environmental degradation and community displacement, dams continue to be built with the expectation that they will generate benefits for society.
-This paper explores an understudied link between irrigation dams and children's health in India.
-Using two recent rounds of the National Family Health Survey, a global dam database, a high-resolution river and river basin data, a comprehensive agricultural panel survey, and numerous remote-sensed data, I find that irrigation dams constructed within river basins increase neonatal mortality incidences by approximately 7.4 percent, while no changes are observed in downstream areas.
-I show that these results can be linked to dam-induced changes in agrichemical exposure, highlighting the role of agricultural pollutants in increasing child health risks.
-Given the established link between infant health and later-life productivity and well-being, this paper highlights that the long-term benefits of irrigation dams may be greatly overestimated and there is need to better manage the unintended consequences of these irrigation dams in India.
+This paper explores an understudied link between irrigation dams and children’s health in India by utilizing two recent rounds of the National Family Health Survey, a global dam database, high-resolution river basin data, and various remote-sensed products.
+By employing an instrumental variable strategy that leverages river gradients to address endogeneity concerns, I find that irrigation dams increase neonatal mortality in the river basins where they are constructed by approximately 0.25 percentage points (7.4% percent), while no changes are observed in downstream basins.
+I show that these results can be linked to dam-induced increases in agrichemical exposure, highlighting the need to properly evaluate the unintended consequences of large investments intended to increase agricultural productivity and household resilience to climate shocks.

 Diet and Disease: Examining the Seasonal Determinats of Children's Health in Senegal